Emergent glassy behavior in a kagome Rydberg atom array

 To solve the model in Eq.~\eqref{eq:eq1} in an unbiased manner, we modify and employ several stochastic series expansion (SSE) QMC schemes~\cite{Sandvik2003,ZY2019sweeping,ZY2020improved,ZY2020,ZY2021mixed,da2021phase,yan2022triangular,merali2021stochastic} to deal with such Rydberg arrays.
-By monitoring the behavior of various physical observables, e.g., correlation functions and structure factors, we map out the detailed phase diagram in Fig.~\ref{Fig1}; we will explain a few representative cuts in parameter space in the next section.
+By monitoring the behavior of various physical observables, e.g., correlation functions and structure factors, we map out the detailed phase diagram in Fig.~\ref{Fig1}.
 Our simulations are performed on the kagome lattice with periodic boundary conditions and system sizes $N=3L^2$ for linear dimensions $L=6,8,12$, while setting the inverse temperature $\beta=L$ to scale to the ground state.
 Besides the conventional observables employed in recent QMC work~\cite{yan2022triangular}, here, to reveal the intricate nature of the glassy phase and its transitions or crossovers to the neighboring phases, we employ different annealing, quench, and parallel tempering schemes~\cite{hukushima1996exchange,Brooke1999,Brooke2001,Sipser00,Preda2001,melko2007simulations,Das2008,yan2021sweeping,PhysRevB.63.184501,mitra2018quantum}.
 Scanning along parameter paths in the phase diagram, we compute the Edwards-Anderson order parameter to detect the spin-glass behavior~\cite{Edwards1975,richards1984spin,georges2001quantum,binder1986spin}.
 More details about these schemes can be found in the Supplemental Material (SM)~\cite{suppl}.